ionos-cloud/ionosctl/docs/subcommands/volume-create.md

   -z, --availability-zone string   Availability zone of the Volume.
 Storage zone can only be selected prior provisioning (default "AUTO")
       --backupunit-id string       The unique Id of the Backup Unit that User has access to.
 It is mandatory to provide either 'public image' or 'imageAlias' in conjunction with this property
-      --bus string                 Bus for the Volume (default "VIRTIO") -C, --cols strings               Set of columns to be printed on output Available columns: [VolumeId Name Size Type LicenceType State Image Bus AvailabilityZone BackupunitId SshKeys ImageAlias DeviceNumber UserData] (default [VolumeId,Name,Size,Type,LicenceType,State,Image])
+      --bus string                 Bus for the Volume (default "VIRTIO") --cols strings               Set of columns to be printed on output Available columns: [VolumeId Name Size Type LicenceType State Image Bus AvailabilityZone BackupunitId SshKeys ImageAlias DeviceNumber UserData] (default [VolumeId,Name,Size,Type,LicenceType,State,Image])
   -c, --config string              Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
       --cpu-hot-plug               It is capable of CPU hot plug (no reboot required)